We Fight So The Dogs of Puerto Rico Don’t Have To.

 Volunteer opportunities

 The Sato Project runs on the passion and dedication of our many wonderful volunteers.
-Are you interested in joining our team?
+Get in touch with us if you’re interested in joining our community!

 Make a Donation

-The Sato Project depends entirely on charitable donations to rescue, rehabilitate, and find loving homes for abused and abandoned dogs in Puerto Rico.
+The Sato Project relies entirely on charitable donations to rescue, rehabilitate, spay/neuter/vaccinate, and educate on the ground in Puerto Rico.

 See This Video For Our Feature as Part of TIME’s 2020 Pet of the Year